jwilk/demoostrap/README.rst

 * debootstrap_
 * dpkg-repack_

-To boostrap as a non-root user, these packages are also needed:
+To bootstrap as a non-root user, these packages are also needed:

 * fakeroot_
 * fakechroot_